bmajosek/SonarHome/README.md

 # SonarHome
-In app.js is solution.
+The solution is in the App.js.
 I didn't use CSS, so it looks ugly.
+I made copy of the launches spacex.land.